openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 Steve Krug, the author of “Don’t Make Me Think”, says: “Your objective should always be to eliminate instructions entirely by making everything self-explanatory, or as close to it as possible.”
-This principal should also be applied to data modeling.
+This principle should also be applied to data modeling.
 Data models should have descriptive names clearly identifying the data that the model holds.
 The field names should make sense to most people familiar with the domain, without